Skip to main content

 Rosado joined the Air Force ROTC program at UK partly because of her father'

 On Valentine’s Day 2013, seven University of Kentucky students and proud cadets of Air Force ROTC Detachment 290 received a huge surprise and gifts to go along with it!
 These seven cadets have given it their all and worked diligently in their studies and training and can attest their efforts are starting to pay off.
 Each year, cadets are selected to become potential “Rated officers” in the Air Force.
 Becoming a rated officer identifies that once a commission is earned as a Second Lieutenant these cadets will attend training to become a pilot, a Combat Systems Officer (CSO), Remotely-Piloted Aircraft operator (RPA), or an Air Battle Manager (ABM).
 On February 14, 2013 HQ AFROTC at Maxwell AFB, AL released information identifying those cadets who had been selected to become a rated officer upon commissioning.
-Detachment 290’s selection rate was one for the record books.
-Out of
+Detachment 290’s selection rate was one for the

 *This article first appeared in the U.S. Air Force Leader